hcilab/HoloLensBoxAndBlocks/README.md

 In this section I will outline additions that could (and should) be made to the project.
 I will also outline aspects of this project that could use some improvements and where this project can go if picked up by another developer.

+* adding more functionality to the hand, use the third number sent from *Momo* when a fist is made

 ## Authors

 * **Name** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)